SasView/archive/README.md

-This repository contains the early codebase for SANSView and SasView that was hosted on SourceForge.
+This repository contains the early codebase for SANSView and SasView that was hosted on SourceForge and at danse.chem.utk.edu.

 NOTE: